chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 .. contents:: Table of Contents
    :depth: 2

-Fit_Widget_ provides a platform to simulate and fit a model to 1D data.
+:ref:`Fit_Widget` provides a platform to simulate and fit a model to 1D data.
 It uses `LMFIT <https://lmfit.github.io/lmfit-py/>`_ python library for fitting.
-Some of the commonly used functions are provided under different categories and the users can develop their own categories and fitting functions by using an easy to use template within a Function_Editor_
+Some of the commonly used functions are provided under different categories and the users can develop their own categories and fitting functions by using an easy to use template within a :ref:`Function_Editor`

 .. figure:: ./Figures/Fit_Widget_in_Action.png